 There's a few minutes of upfront work before everything goes in the slow cooker, then come dinner all that's left to do is stuff the potatoes and pile on your favorite taco toppings.

-This weeknight-friendly meal is as simple as combining your favorite salsa and lean chicken breast in the slow cooker, and cooking until tender.
+This weeknight-friendly meal is as simple as combining salsa and chicken breasts in the slow cooker, and cooking until tender.
 Stuff the saucy, shredded meat into tacos or quesadillas, or serve atop grain bowls or a hearty dinner salad.

 Throw all these ingredients in the slow cooker in the morning so all that's left to do is shred the meat and stuff it into a pillowy roll before dinner.

 This is the kind of slow cooker recipe that was made for nights like Halloween.
-It takes less than five minutes to pull together and then rewards you with a delicious, healthy dinner when you're ready to eat.
+It takes less than five minutes to pull together and then rewards you with a delicious dinner when you're ready to eat.

 This is exactly the kind of hearty, warming soup you want to tuck into on a cool fall night.
-It cooks all day, and is always nice with a small side salad or hunk of crusty bread.
+And it comes together with a bunch of simple pantry staples.

 Skip the takeout teriyaki and turn to your slow cooker for an easy dinner instead.
 Since this recipe doesn't cook all day, I like taking advantage of its make-ahead potential by making the chicken and sauce the night before, then just reheating.